 If you live in federal public housing, the following income is not counted:

-Deferred payments from SSI and SSDI that are lump sum payments or in prospective monthly amounts.
+Deferred payments from SSI and SSDI and VA disability that are either lump sum payments or in prospective monthly amounts.
 (While this amount is not counted as income, it becomes an asset.
 See How are lump sums calculated? & Are assets counted as income?.)

 Property tax rebates and capital gains